-MOS was considered the Gold standard, commonly used to measure the overall voice call quality for decades.
+MOS has been considered the Gold standard, commonly used to measure the overall voice call quality for decades.
 It was standardized by the International Telecommunications Union (ITU-T), and generally, it referred to numerical measures of the quality of human voice and video sessions.
 Its main purpose was to provide a subjective analysis of audio signals for codec evaluation based on network metrics.

 Although scores were derived from detailed surveys of experts, with the advancement in technology and evolved codecs, MOS evolved into PESQ (Perceptual Evaluation Of Speech Quality).
 With time, PESQ then evolved into POLQA.